nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_specimen.md

 Whether or how long patient abstained from food and/or drink.

 Where this is indicated in the incoming EDIFACT report it will be indicated with an 'F'.
+In this scenario:

+- This **MUST** be used to populate the coding.text element
-When this is the case, the coding element **MUST** be populated as a CodeableConcept with the values for the 'F' code from the [relevantClincialInformation ValueSet](https://terminology.hl7.org/5.1.0/ValueSet-v2-0916.html).
+- This **SHOULD** be used to populate the coding element with values for the 'F' code from the [relevantClincialInformation ValueSet](https://terminology.hl7.org/ValueSet-v2-0916.html)

 ### collection.collector ###